Careers teachers in school

 - who can help them achieve their goal

-It is important to discuss the plan with your child and to encourage them along the way.
+It is important you discuss the plan with your child and encourage them along the way.

 Preparing for a careers guidance interview

-In order to get the best from the interview, you should encourage your child to think about:
+To help your child get the best from the interview, you should encourage them to think about:

-- their skills, for example, good communicator, team player
+- their skills, for example, they're a good communicator or team player

-- their personal qualities, for example, approachable, well-organised
+- their personal qualities, for example they're approachable, well-organised

 - their career ideas and plans for the future